Cermak Road Bridge Historic District

 The Cermak Road Bridge Historic District is a national historic district in the Lower West Side neighborhood of Chicago, Illinois.
 The district includes the Cermak Road Bridge, which carries Cermak Road across the Chicago River, and four buildings clustered around the bridge.
-The bridge opened in 1906 and is a rare surviving example of a Scherzer rolling lift bridge in Chicago.
+The bridge opened in 1906 and is Chicago's last remaining double-leaf Scherzer rolling lift bridge.
 The four buildings, all originally factories or warehouses, represent the growth of industry along the river in the early twentieth century.
 Sites along the river provided access not only to transportation on the river itself but also to the many railroads in the area.

-The district was added to the National Register of Historic Places on May 1, 2012.
+The district was designated a Chicago Landmark on April 26, 2006, and was added to the National Register of Historic Places on May 1, 2012.

-As of 2024 there are approved plans for the W. M. Hoyt warehouse (built 1909) at 465 W Cermak to be redeveloped as part of the Pacifica of Chicago project.
-With a proposed cost of $40 million, the project will offer 280,000 square feet of available space.
+In 2024, the Chicago City Council approved support for a Cook County Class L tax incentive for the W. M. Hoyt Company Building at 465 West Cermak Road.